WNYW: In popular culture

 WNYW was portrayed in an episode of the Fox animated comedy Futurama, titled "When Aliens Attack", in which the station was accidentally knocked off the air by Philip J. Fry in 1999.
 That resulted in angry Omicronians invading Earth in the year 3000 (having received the broadcast signal 1,000 years later, being 1,000 light-years away) and demanding to see the end of an Ally McBeal-esque program called Single Female Lawyer.

+Anthony Griffin, a 44-year-old Bronx freestyle rapper, used the stage name "Fox 5".
+He would later become the perpetrator in the 2026 Grand Central Terminal machete attack.

 Technical information

 Subchannels

 The station's signal is multiplexed: